thakurayushp70-source/RSA-encryption-decryption-using-public-and-private-key/README.md

 This will open the RSA Encryption and Decryption online tool Step 2: Scroll down to the section 'Generate RSA Key Pair'.
 - Click on the button 'Generate RSA Key Pair'
+The tool will generate a Public Key and a Private Key.
+- These keys are required for encryption and decryption